synesthesia-it/Murray/README.md

 }
 ```

-Different templates can be rendered sequentially by a single execution, leading to a standardized way of software development
+Different templates can be rendered sequentially by a single execution, leading to a standardized way of software developmen

+## Key Features

+- Clone a **skeleton** project from a remote repository, customize it with your project name and custom properties and have it ready to run.
+Murray supports **tags** and **branches** for remote repositories (`@develop` or `@1.0.0`)

+- Develop your project with **bones**: template files you design that gets easily integrated in your project structure.
+If a adding a screen to your app requires 3 new files, you can design them with a template and have Murray resolve them for you and move the result in proper folders.

+- Install bones templates from any number of different repositories: share your file templates with your team.

+- Automatically add slices of code to already existing files when adding new bones (*example: Add a custom xml tag for your new Activity at the end of the Android manifest.xml when creating an Activity from a custom bone*).

+- Easily manage and check your bones environment: see what's available directly from CLI

+- Design your **bones** with **[Stencil](https://github.com/stencilproject/Stencil)**

+- Integrate Murray functionalities in any Swift application through **MurrayKit** framework

 # Installation